ahmohbati/SecOn/netsniff-ng.md

 Security Onion uses netsniff-ng to collect full packet capture.

 ### Where does netsniff-ng write to?
 netsniff-ng writes full packet capture in the form of pcap files to:
 /nsm/sensor_data/HOSTNAME-INTERFACE/dailylogs/YYYY-MM-DD/
+where:
-(where HOSTNAME is your actual hostname, INTERFACE is your actual sniffing interface, and YYYY-MM-DD is the year, month, and date the pcap was recorded)
+- HOSTNAME is your actual hostname
+- INTERFACE is your actual sniffing interface
+- YYYY-MM-DD is the year, month, and date the pcap was recorded

 ### Where can I find the netsniff-ng log file for troubleshooting?
 /var/log/nsm/HOSTNAME-INTERFACE/netsniff-ng.log